lightning/bolts/01-messaging.md

 ## Appendix C: Message Extension

 This section contains examples of valid and invalid extensions on the `init` message.
-The base `init` message (without extensions) for these examples is `0x001000000000` (all features turned off).
+The base `init` (without extensions) for these examples is `0x001000000000` (all features turned off).

-The following `init` messages are valid:
+The following examples of `init` are valid:

 - `0x001000000000`: no extension provided
 - `0x001000000000c9012acb0104`: the extension contains two unknown _odd_ TLV records (with types `0xc9` and `0xcb`)

-The following `init` messages are invalid:
+The following examples of `init` are invalid:

 - `0x00100000000001`: the extension is present but truncated
 - `0x001000000000ca012a`: the extension contains unknown _even_ TLV records (assuming that TLV type `0xca` is unknown)